aungkokodev/todo/README.md

 My fist project :tada::tada::tada:.

-You can see the demo of the project here: [aungkokodev.github.io/todo-test](https://aungkokodev.github.io/todo-test)
+You can view the live of this project [here](https://aungkokodev.github.io/todo-test)